klidi/leaseweb-lucid/readme.md

 - artisan seed (some basic data to populate db)
 - php artisan serve to run the internal php web server

 I hope i did not forget something.
+If u have any trouble to setup let me know and I will try to host it with heroku.